-Nourish is offering training for women, which includes trans women, Two-Spirit, and non-binary identities, who have experienced food insecurity, gender-based violence, or poverty.
+Nourish offered training for women, which includes trans women, Two-Spirit, and non-binary identities, who have experienced food insecurity, gender-based violence, or poverty.

-Our Peer Advocacy training is an intensive course that provides leadership opportunities for people experiencing poverty and marginalization.
+Our Peer Advocacy training was an intensive course that provided leadership opportunities for people experiencing poverty and marginalization.

-Our new and improved Peer Advocacy series will focus on:
+Our new and improved Peer Advocacy series focused on:

 Individual healing: Including mental health, coping skills, and leadership development

 Skills for working together: Including communication skills, active listening, and power dynamics